RaidenCorporation/ZanyonLocker/README.md

 ## 🔐 **Security**

-ZanyonLocker™ uses AES-256 (Advanced Encryption Standard) to securely encrypt your data for privacy.
+ZanyonLocker uses AES-256 (Advanced Encryption Standard) to securely encrypt your data for privacy.

 ---